My Personal Page....

 Filter Design (120k).
 Another easy to use GUI software to design passive LC filters and to create an Aplac (.i) simulation file.
 Free to use; Likely to be updated over the next few months.
 Screenshot.

-A student version of Aplac is available.
-This is a very powerful spice type simulator with lots of RF circuit features including microstrip and coupled lines.
-I find the software painful to use, but getting better with each release; For home use it is great.
+A student version of Aplac was available.
+This was a very powerful spice type simulator with lots of RF circuit features including microstrip and coupled lines.
+It is a pity that it is no longer available but the spice netlist can be used in other simulators.

 To run these on version 7.9 and above you need to select 'simulation' from the pull down menus as these files are written in the text format.